Frequently Asked Questions

 - At what age can I have my pet spayed or neutered?

-Spaying or neutering can be done at approximately 4-6 months of age.
+Spaying or neutering is typically done at approximately 6 months of age.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
-A pre-anesthetic blood screen is also required prior to undergoing anesthesia and surgery.
+A pre-anesthetic blood screen is also required prior to undergoing anesthesia.

 - What is the pre-anesthetic blood screening?